S-J-HAN/INFO30005-2019-CDJR/README.md

 The upload page allows users to upload new artwork from a local file or an existing web URL.
 Uploaded files are stored on firebase, and links are stored on MongoDB.
 Along with the file, users can add a description, title, and even choose the date of the post (since not all artworks are necessarily new - an important function of drawer is to also store old works).
 In the near future, we’re also planning on including the ability to give a new artwork a tag.
 You can visit the upload page at https://drawer-by-cdjr.herokuapp.com/photo/new, though you’ll need to be logged in to do so.

+## Technologies
+We're using:
+- html/css and ejs for frontend
+- MongoDB, Firebase for backend
+- passport.js for authorisation
+- moment.js for timestamps
+- express
+- nodejs
+- Heroku for deployment

+## APIs
+We haven't included any external APIs just yet, but we're planning on integrating APIs from facebook and twitter for sharing artworks on social media

 ## Contributing
 If you’re modifying someone else’s code, please push to your own branch first unless the modification was discussed previously.